mgmarlow/mgmarlow.com/words/2022-05-02-learning-emacs.md

 (load-theme 'deeper-blue t)
 ```

-Although many guides will recommend removing the ugly menu/tool bars at the top of your editor, I think it's a good idea to keep them around until you're more comfortable.
-They may offend your sensibilities, but they also may prevent burnout caused by forgetting basic editor functions.
+Although many guides will recommend removing the ugly menu/tool bars at the top of your editor, I think it's a good idea to keep them around until you're more comfortable with Emacs keybindings.
+The very sight of them may offend your sensibilities, but at least they can help you when you forget basic editor functions.

 That said, if you want to remove them you can do so with the following code: